 When kids are feeling depressed or having anxiety, they should not feel bad or blame themselves, he said.
 It’s completely normal to have those feelings, he said.
 He suggested that if you’re dealing with stress or anxiety that you should go to your parents or an adult or counselor that you trust.

 “Holding it in by yourself is really hard to do, especially, as a kid,” he said.
 “So having somebody, especially an adult, that can give you perspective, that can help you feel seen and heard is very important.”

 Playing football during the pandemic was different, Mr. Jenkins said.
 For example, he said, he could hear the squeaking of the goalpost net when it was raised for a field goal.

-“I’ve played football since the fourth grade and I just finished my 12th year in the NFL,” said Mr. Jenkins, who is a two-time Super Bowl champion.
+“I’ve played football since the fourth grade and I just finished my 12th year in the NFL,” said Mr. Jenkins, who has won Super Bowl rings with the Philadelphia Eagles and the New Orleans Saints.
 “It was the first time I heard the gears from the goalpost.
 I never heard that before because the stadiums have never been that quiet.”

 It started to feel a bit more like normal by December, when fans were allowed back into the stadiums.

 While the pandemic hasn’t affected the way he plays football, it has changed the way he prepared during the offseason, he said.
 He had to work out at home instead of the gym.
 He and his teammates had to meet on the field instead of inside.